 It helped me practice mindfulness more in my daily activities and routine.
 It forced me to be present and actually sit with the boredom and cravings I had.

-Tell people you interact the most with that you’ll be offline for a while.
+Tell people you interact the most that you’ll be offline for a while.
 This will do a few things.

 First, it will keep you accountable.
-If you’re back within a few days Tweeting or posting photos, they people you told will hopefully call you out on it.
+If you’re back within a few days Tweeting or posting photos, the people you told will hopefully call you out on it.
 This will help you stick with the detox.

 Delete the apps and block the websites

 The next step is to delete the social media apps from your mobile devices, especially your phone.
 This step is required.
 I can almost guarantee you that you will not succeed if you keep the apps on your phone during the detox, or you try to rationalize to yourself that you’ll only check them once a week.